-As part of your coverage under the Medical Plan, the Company may credit Benefit Dollars to what is known as a health reimbursement account or HRA, for short.
+As part of your coverage under the Medical Plan (PPO or Out of Network options), the Company may credit Benefit Dollars to what is known as a health reimbursement account or HRA, for short.

 What is an HRA?
 An HRA is an account established in your name to help pay for eligible medical and prescription drug expenses such as copays or deductibles.
 The Company will credit a specified amount of HRA Benefit Dollars to your HRA each Plan Year, the amount of which depends on the Medical Plan option you select: